 \begin{lem} Let $\gamma \in \PSL(2,\RR)$ be a hyperbolic element with translation length $\ell$, let $x_0 \in \HH^2$, and let $\delta$ be the distance between $x_0$ and $\axis(\gamma)$.
 Then \end{lem} \begin{proof} Form a Saccheri quadrilateral with $x_0$, $\gamma(x_0)$ and their orthogonal projections onto $\axis(\gamma)$, then divide it into two congruent Lambert quadrilaterals along its axis of symmetry.
 The resulting Lambert quadrilateral has a short side of length $\ell/2$, the opposite side of length $d(x_0,\gamma(x_0))/2$, and the longer of the two remaining sides of length $\delta$.
 The equation stated is Formula 2.3.1(v) in \cite[p.454]{Buser} applied to this quadrilateral. \end{proof}

-This means that we do not have to compute the translation axes of hyperbolic elements, nor do we need to check if they intersect the sides of the fundamental domain $F$.
-These operations would be cumbersome on the computer given that the elements of $\Gamma$ are not represented exactly.
+Note that the translation length $\ell$ of a hyperbolic element $\gamma \in \PSL(2,\RR)$ is easily determined in terms of its absolute trace, so the above formula gives a way to compute the distance $\delta$ between $x_0$ and the axis of $\gamma$ without actually finding that axis, which would be cumbersome to do rigorously on the computer.